Microgreens Farming, Cost and Profit Information

-Packaging: micro perforated food bags with a heat sealer is recommended to pack the Microgreens such that they are prevented from tampering and can also breathe within to stay fresh and last longer.
+Packaging: micro-perforated food bags with a heat sealer is recommended to pack the Microgreens such that they are prevented from tampering and can also breathe within to stay fresh and last longer.

 Refrigeration: before the Microgreens are delivered to the required location they have to be packed and refrigerated properly otherwise they would wilt.
-A normal household refrigerator is good enough for storing the Microgreens.
+A normal household refrigerator is good enough for storing Microgreens.

 BENEFITS and ADVANTAGES OF MICROGREENS FARMING:

 - Many plant types can be grown together in a small area.
-Therefore Microgreens farming is considered to have high yield to space ratio.
+Therefore Microgreens farming is considered to have a high yield to space ratio.

 - Healthy, organic green food can be grown in minimum time with less time and effort.

-- The basic requirements for Microgreens farming are simple: water, good light, tray and tables for setting up plants and a growing medium.
+- The basic requirements for Microgreens farming are simple: water, good light, tray, and tables for setting up plants and a growing medium.

-- Green leaves for salads, soups, garnishing and sandwiches are all season crops and can be grown as Microgreens in any climatic condition.
+- Green leaves for salads, soups, garnishing, and sandwiches are all-season crops and can be grown as Microgreens in any climatic condition.

-- Microgreens are nutrient rich food with a variety of digestible vitamins, minerals and phytonutrients.
-They contain living enzymes and nutrients along with good flavour, colour and texture.
+- Microgreens are nutrient-rich food with a variety of digestible vitamins, minerals, and phytonutrients.
+They contain living enzymes and nutrients along with good flavour, colour, and texture.